jenny-Musah/TO-DO-list-web-application/README.md

 # Signup end-point
 *This end-point creates a new user, it accepts a email address and password which is saved in the database and then returns the user id and a message.*

+*A code sample in Node JS using Axios is shown below.*
 # Request
 * Url : `https://to-do-list-web-application-production.up.railway.app/api/v1/users/signup`
 * Method : POST